-through the 80 Myr lifespan of the chain (Cheng et al., 1987; Hawkins et al., 1987; Beier et al., 2011; Vanderkluysen, 2014).
-Dredge samples, however, allow only a rather limited assessment of the chemical and isotopic composition of the seamounts for two reasons.
-First, dredging can only sample the rocks exposed on the surface and these might represent only a late-stage, post-shield phase in the development of the seamounts.
-Second, dredge samples tend to be altered by long exposure to seawater.
+One of the objectives of Expedition 330 was to recover samples of relatively unaltered basalt for geochemical and isotopic analysis.
+The LST has been extensively dredged, and work on the dredge samples suggests that the volcanic rocks are predominantly alkaline in composition and remarkably homogeneous through the 80 Myr lifespan of the chain (Cheng et al., 1987; Hawkins et al., 1987; Beier et al., 2011; Vanderkluysen, 2014).
+Dredge samples, however, only enable a rather limited assessment of the chemical and isotopic composition of the seamounts for two reasons.
+Firstly, dredging can only sample the rocks exposed on the surface and these might represent only a late-stage, post-shield phase in the development of the seamounts.
+Secondly, dredge samples tend to be altered by long exposure to seawater.
 Drilling at all of the Expedition 330 sites recovered both fresh and variably altered basalt samples, and three of the sites (U1372, U1374 and U1376) were drilled deep enough to have sampled the shield-forming phase of volcanism, as was similarly achieved at sites along the HEST (Fig. 2b).
 Thus the chemical composition of samples recovered during Expedition 330 can be compared directly with the data from the HEST reported by Regelous et al. (2003) and Huang et al. (2005).

-IODP Expedition 330 drilled five seamounts, spread out along an ~2000 km section of the older part of the LST (Fig. 2a).
+IODP Expedition 330 drilled five seamounts, spread out along a ~2000 km section of the older part of the LST (Fig. 2a).
 Only one of these (Burton) had previously been named, and the other four were given informal names by the Expedition 330 shipboard scientists after the four brightest southern hemisphere stars: Canopus, Rigil (from Rigil Kentauri, or Alpha Centauri), Achernar and Hadar.
 Six sites were drilled on the five seamounts: Canopus (U1372), Rigil (U1373, U1374), Burton (U1376), Achernar (U1375), and Hadar (U1377).
-In total, 1114 m of sedimentary cover and igneous basement were cored and 806 m were recovered, with drilling reaching, respectively, to depths of 232.9, 65.7, 522.0, 182.8, 11.5, and 53.3 m below sea floor (mbsf).
+In total, 1114 m of sedimentary cover and igneous basement were cored and 806 m were recovered, with drilling reaching, respectively, to depths of 232.9, 65.7, 522.0, 182.8, 11.5, and 53.3 metres below sea floor (mbsf).
 Retrieved core at each drill site was systematically logged, described and interpreted by shipboard scientists during Expedition 330.
 Scanned images and descriptions of the core recovered at each site, together with detailed interpretation of the stratigraphic sequences and lithologies, have been published in the Expedition 330 report (Koppers et al., 2012b).
-A summary of the stratigraphy at three of the sites, based on shipboard studies and subsequent shore-based work and the interpretation of downhole logging, is given in Fig. 3.
+A summary of the stratigraphy of each site, based on shipboard studies and subsequent shore-based work and the interpretation of downhole logging, is given in Figure 3.
 The igneous basement recovered during IODP Expedition 330 is composed mostly of lava flows, monolithic volcaniclastic breccias, hyaloclastite and minor sheet intrusions.
 Because the flat tops of the guyots formed during the construction of the Louisville seamounts (Buchs et al., 2018) we can be confident that most of our rock samples represent the shield-forming stage.
-Only the latestage tuffs and breccias recovered from Burton, which are separated by a limestone unit from the main volcanic sequence (Fig. 3), could represent a post-shield phase of volcanism.
-A detailed description of the stratigraphy and an interpretation of the lithofacies at each of the drill sites have been published by Buchs et al. (2018).
+Only the late-stage tuffs and breccias recovered from Burton, which are separated by a limestone unit from the main volcanic sequence (Fig. 3), could represent a post-shield phase of volcanism.
+A detailed description of the stratigraphy and an interpretation of the lithofacies at each of the drill sites has been published by Buchs et al. (2018).